ryanwebster90/MATLAB-AI-Bot/README.md

 # MATLAB-AI-Bot

-Inspired by the "recent" works in Q learning (e.g. "Playing Atari with Deep Reinforcement Learning") and projects like open ai gym, this repository will be dedicated to gaming bots entirely in MATLAB.
+Inspired by the recent work in Q learning (e.g. "Playing Atari with Deep Reinforcement Learning") and projects like open ai gym, this repository will be dedicated to gaming bots entirely in MATLAB.
 Rather than interacting directly with the gaming environment, this repo will depend on frame grabbing and mouse/keyboard automation, so that in theory it could interact with any application, albeit through